 What is the best rear tyre for eMTB trail riding in the UK?

-2.4 is the most common balance of grip, support, and rolling efficiency.
-2.6 can add comfort and traction, especially on roots and loose ground, but it can feel vague if the casing is too soft.
-On eMTBs, casing support often matters more than width alone.
+A 2.4in tyre often gives the best balance of support, accuracy and rolling speed.
+A 2.6in tyre can add comfort and grip, especially on roots and loose ground, but it needs enough clearance and a supportive casing.
+On eMTBs, casing quality usually matters more than width alone.